-The Medical Spanish Program is done in combined with either the Standard 16-hour or Intensive 20-hour Spanish language programs.
-In the Medical Spanish program doctors and medical students will receive an additional four hours of medical Spanish classes each week in the afternoon.
+The Medical Spanish Program and the Nursing Spanish Program are done in combination with either the Standard 16-hour or Intensive 20-hour Spanish language programs.
+In both programs there are four additional hours of medical specific Spanish classes each week in the afternoon.
 These medical classes including: medical terminology, patient interviews and clinical procedures.
-One other afternoon each week, participants go to one of the clinics in the area or the nearby public hospital and shadow local physicians.
+One other afternoon each week, participants go to one of the clinics in the area or the nearby senior hospital and shadow local medical professionals.
+The Nursing Spanish Program is accredited for Nursing CEUs.

 The Children’s 8 to 13 Spanish Program has the same four hour schedule as the adult program above, so families can participate in classes at the same time.
-This program combines in class and age appropriate lessons with out of class field trips and games and is designed with children in mind.
-The Kindergarten Spanish Program and the Waldorf Program are complete immersion programs for children.
-The Kinder Program and the Waldorf Program are for children ages 2 to 7 years of age.
-Students are placed into existing private schools with local children.
-There are no formal language lessons in these programs, students learn through play and interaction in a Spanish only environment.
-The Kinder program is a more traditional school, while the Waldorf option is more progressive.
-Additional information on these two options is available upon request.
+This program combines in-class and age appropriate lessons with out-of-class field trips and games and is designed with children in mind.
+The Kindergarten Spanish Program is a complete immersion program for children.
+The program is for children ages 2 to 7 years.
+Students are placed into an existing private school with local children.
+There are no formal language lessons in this option, students learn through play and interaction in a Spanish only environment.
+The Kinder program is a traditional school with only local Spanish speaking students and staff.

 Our Survival Spanish Program is a crash course for those visitors looking to jump start their vacation with a quick two day refresher course.
 The course is available each week, Mondays and Tuesday, six hours each day.
 The first four hours of each day are level appropriate group lessons.
 The final two hours students go out into the community with their teacher and learn situation specific terms, phrases and vocabulary.
 You will visit the local bank, supermarkets, the bus stop, souvenir shops and restaurants.
 The Relaxed Spanish Program is specifically designed for longer term visitors who would like a less intense Spanish language option.
 The program consists of 6 hours of classes a week, three afternoons; Monday, Wednesday and Thursday for two hours/time.